 3. A live 90-min power session and connecting with like-minded people

-If you’re unsure which to choose, you can always sign up to our Grid Clinic or join the Grid Community Group on Facebook where you can ask questions of other Grid adopters.
-The Grid Clinic is a wonderful 90min small group powerful coaching session to help you move from where you are towards more clarity and structure.
+If you’re unsure which to choose, you can always sign up to our Grid Clinic.
+The Grid Clinic is a wonderful 90min small group powerful coaching session to help get you introduced to the power of this method and help you move from where you are towards more clarity and structure.

 Let’s face it.
 It’s never too late or too early to focus on being well and doing well.
 This is especially key when we’re making that initial transition from school to a professional job.
 Such transitions can be hard to make but at Make Time Count, we’re dedicated to helping you thrive because we believe in the power of the human spirit.
 We just know that we all do better when we have the right tools and we can help with this.
 The rest is up to you!